 Also, since there are subtle nuances to interpreting PET scans, it’s often good to get a second opinion, particularly when the report isn’t completely clear on what may be transpiring.
 Another reader might be able to offer a different insight that might help clarify the clinical status better.

-Providing second opinions through DocPanel, I've found that, often times, patients have a lot of questions.
-Being able help people understand their scan gives them the confidence they deserve to have going into treatment.
-Or, it's a great way to get peace of mind that any current therapy is indeed working.
+Providing second opinions through DocPanel, I've found that, oftentimes, patients have a lot of questions.
+Being able to help people understand their scan gives them the confidence they deserve to have going into treatment.
+It's also a great way to get peace of mind that current therapy is indeed working.